PrefectHQ/prefect/docs/tutorial/deployments.md

 ## Why Deploy

-The most common reason to use a tool like Prefect, is [scheduling](/concepts/schedules).
+One of the most common reasons to use a tool like Prefect is [scheduling](/concepts/schedules).
 You want your flows running on production infrastructure in a consistent and predictable way.
 Up to this point, we’ve demonstrated running Prefect flows as scripts, but this means *you* have been the one triggering flow runs.
-In order to schedule flow runs or trigger them based on [events](/cloud/events/) you’ll need to understand Prefect’s concept of a flow's [Deployment](/concepts/deployments/).
+In order to schedule flow runs or trigger them based on [events](/cloud/events/) you’ll need to [deploy](/concepts/deployments/) them.

 A deployed flow gets the following additional cababilities: